tomickigrzegorz/react-leaflet-examples/README.md

 > Work in progress :smiley: Suggestions welcome :bulb:.

-> The crossed-out titles will be supplemented over time;)
+> The crossed-out titles will be supplemented over time :smiley:

 41 back-to-home-button
 ~~40 distance-between-cities-on-map~~